Pantarheon/cbecho/README.md

 Windows allows programs to copy all kinds of data to the clipboard, not just plain text.
-Even with the plain text, it can be Unicode text, ANSI text, or just text.
+Even with the plain text, it can be Unicode text, ANSI text, or simple text.
 By default, `cbecho` first checks if any Unicode text is on the clipboard.
-Only if it does not find Unicode, will it check for ANSI text and just text.
+Only if it does not find Unicode, will it check for ANSI text and simple text.

-You can instruct `cbecho` to bypass the Unicode text and go straight to looking for ANSI text or just text like this,
+You can instruct `cbecho` to bypass the Unicode text and go straight to looking for ANSI text or simple text like this,

 ```
 C:\> cbecho -b